EMT Resume Examples

 - Physical Fitness: Physical ability to perform the demanding tasks of an EMT, like lifting patients and equipment.

-- Knowledge of Medical Equipment: Familiarity with common emergency medical devices, ensuring swift and correct usage in the field.
+- Knowledge of Medical Equipment: Familiarity with AEDs, monitors, and ePCR platforms, so swift and correct usage in the field.

 - Attention to Detail: Diligence in monitoring and documenting patients' vital signs, crucial for patient safety and care continuity.

-- Teamwork: Ability to work collaboratively with other emergency professionals, crucial for efficient and coordinated response to critical situations.
+- Teamwork: Ability to work collaboratively with fire, law enforcement, and hospital teams during critical responses.

 - Patient Care Skills: Compassionate care and empathy for patients, which improves patient experience and compliance during treatment.